truegoodcraft/business_project/README.md

 ```

 Plugins should list the services they depend on via `describe().services`.
 The core will call `ConnectionBroker.probe(service)` for each service before invoking `plugin.probe(broker)` to allow additional validation.

+Place plugins in `plugins_alpha/` and export them via a `Plugin` subclass of `PluginV2` to have them auto-discovered during boot.

 ## Connection Broker